experiment-games/experiment-source/docs/libraries/ConsoleVariables/Create.md

 ---

 <div class="lua__search__keywords">
-_G.CreateConsoleVariable &#x2013; Creates a console variable or returns the existing one with the given name
+ConsoleVariables.Create &#x2013; Creates a console variable or returns the existing one with the given name
 </div>